Culminate/docs/progs/ffmpeg.md

 [-][HH:]MM:SS[.m...]
 ```

-HH expresses the number of hours, MM the number of minutes for a maximum of 2 digits, and SS the number of seconds for a maximum of 2 digits.
-The m at the end expresses decimal value for SS.
+`HH` expresses the number of hours, `MM` the number of minutes for a maximum of 2 digits, and `SS` the number of seconds for a maximum of 2 digits.
+The `m` at the end expresses decimal value for `SS`.

 or